Tory interim leader to call for investigation into alleged conflicts of interest and spending by PC Party on lawsuits

 Hours after Tory MPPs selected Mr. Fedeli as their interim leader to replace Patrick Brown, who resigned over allegations of sexual misconduct, PC Party president Rick Dykstra announced on Friday evening that the party's executive will hold a race to elect a permanent leader by the end of March.

 The party executive was divided over whether to support caucus members who rallied behind Mr. Fedeli or 28 PC candidates who wrote a letter calling for a leadership contest.
-A slim majority of the party executive – 14 of the 25 members who voted – were in favour of holding a race to choose a successor to Mr. Brown before voters go to the polls on June 7, according to a list of names obtained by The Globe.
+A slim majority of the party executive slim majority of the party executive were in favour of holding a race to choose a successor to Mr. Brown before voters go to the polls on June 7.
+One list obtained by The Globe had 14 names in favour of a race, another list had 15 names.

+Mr. Dykstra was one of the executive members who voted in favour of a leadership race, according to a copy of the lists obtained by The Globe.
+He did not respond to request for comment.

 "I am at a total loss as to what the thinking could be that our Executive would tell our elected MPP's – those soldiers who are putting their name in front of the electorate time after time – to screw off – we run this party," Mr. Bennett says in the e-mail.
 "I fear that this Executive decision spells the death knell of the PC Party of Ontario! the majority of our supporters do not understand nor back this stupid and self-serving decision."